vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 I also have quick access to errors or exceptions thrown in Java applications.

-## Why integrated ELK APM in Apache JMeter
+## Why integrate ELK APM in Apache JMeter
 By adding Java APM agents to web applications, we find the services called timelines in the Kibana dashboards.
 However, we remain at a REST API call level mainly, we do not have the notion of page.

 For example, page PAGE01 will make the following API calls: